paulm17/raikou/README.md

    Note: If cloning the repo.
 The webapp will have a more extensive content listing.
 This is due to glob breaking NextJS HMR.

-5. Add a preset param in the tailwind config, to pick up the component styles
+5. Add this preset param in the tailwind config.
+Without this, css styling does not work.

    ```js
    presets: [require("@raikou/system/plugin.js")],